RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - cluster nodes can download the dependencies from Cloud Storage from internal IPs.
 - Dataproc has a BigQuery connector library which allows it directly interface with BigQuery.BigQuery connector is a Java library that enables Hadoop to process data from BigQuery using abstracted versions of the Apache Hadoop InputFormat and OutputFormat classes.
 - BigQuery requires data to be encoded in UTF-8.
 If a CSV file is not in UTF-8, BigQuery attempts to convert it, but the conversion may not always be accurate, leading to differences in some bytes.
+- Specifying encoding ensures correct character interpretation.
+Explicit encoding prevents data corruptions and misinterpretations.
 -  To ensure proper loading, specify the correct encoding.
-Similarly, JSON files need to be in UTF-8 encoding when loading into BigQuery.
+Similarly, **JSON files need to be in UTF-8 encoding when loading into BigQuery**.
 - **AVRO**:-It is the recommended format for data loading in BigQuery due to its ability to read data blocks in parallel, even when the file is compressed.
 Unlike CSV files, Avro does not have encoding issues, making it a preferred choice for efficient and reliable data loading.
 - **PARQUET**:-It is another data storage format that utilizes a columnar model.
 Uncompressed CSV and JSON files can be loaded faster compared to compressed files because they can be loaded in parallel.
 However, loading uncompressed files in parallel can result in higher storage costs when using Cloud Storage.